dmachard/extensiveautomation-server/README.md

 ### Connection using Curl

-1. Please to take in consideration the following points:

-	 - The server is running on the following tcp ports (don't forget to open these ports on your firewall):
-	    - tcp/8081: REST API
-	    - tcp/8081: Websocket tunnel for app client
-	    - tcp/8082: Websocket tunnel for agents
-	 - The `admin`, `tester` and `monitor` users are available and the default passoword is `password`.
-	 - The `Common` project is created by default, attached to the previous users.
-	 - Swagger for the REST API is available in the `scripts/swagger` folder.

-2. Checking if the REST api working fine with curl or postman.
+1. Checking if the REST api working fine with curl or postman.

        curl -X POST http://127.0.0.1:8081/session/login \
             -H "Content-Type: application/json" \